Apuente01/QuickStart-tutorial/README.md

 # QuickStart-tutorial
-Temporary student repository for Github introduction
+Temporary student-repository for Github introduction

+This repository will be deleted again in 24 hours.